Telecom · E-commerce · 8 years

 Careers site

-Full redesign and launch of the company's recruiting site — a meaningful surface for a tech-forward employer hiring across the Southeast.
+Full redesign and launch of the company's recruiting site.
+A meaningful surface for a tech-forward employer hiring across the Southeast.

 Healthcare